dampbacon/Cplusplus_card_game/README.md

 temp placeholder assets from https://60jars.itch.io/card-game-assets

-planning to compile to web assembly when the game is playable and host on a tbd project page.
+planning to compile to web assembly when the game is playable and host on a website to showcase interactive projects.

 ## GOALS: